GWNLekkah/bachelor_project/programs/parser/README.md

 # parser

-GitIssueFinder should be run with the following arguments:
+The parser analyzes a set of annotations that is given in the input file.
+The output contains results about the architectural knowledge concept, such as "word usage", "co-occurrence" and "keywords".
+The parser should be given the following arguments:
 ```
 python3 parser.py -i INPUT_FILE
 ```